 Parties of two, three, or four chatted, the conversational template of those who do this at least once a week.
 Andy was alone but not even remotely lonely, though it may have looked otherwise to anyone who noticed — which no one did.
 For this was a date, a border-line tryst (he hoped) with someone new at the office.
 After ten minutes passed, then twenty, hope morphed into melancholy.

-Then, at his shoulder, there was someone, cup in hand, looking for a place to sit.
+Then, at his shoulder, there was someone, cup in hand, hoping for a place to sit.
 “Please,” Andy found himself saying, “Sit here.
 I feel guilty hogging a table for four.”
 The guy sat down.